South American snapping turtle

-Central and northwestern South America, was previously considered a subspecies of Chelydra serpentina.
+Central and northwestern South America, was previously considered a subspecies of C. serpentina.
 Its restricted range in South America reflects its recent arrival there as part of the Great American Interchange.

 Geographic range

-Chelydra acutirostris is found in Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador and Peru.
+Chelydra acutirostris is found in Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, and Peru.

 Subspecies

-There are no recognized subspecies of C. acutirostris.
+No subspecies of C. acutirostris are recognized.

+Conservation

+On July 9 2026, the South American snapping turtle was evaluated as Near Threatened and its populations are starting to be decreasing by the IUCN Red List.